BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

     \label{fig:top500-percentage-of-supercomputers-using-accelerators}
 \end{figure*}

-Figure \ref{fig:top500-percentage-of-supercomputers-using-accelerators} shows steady increase in the use of accelerators in supercomputers depicted as the purple line.
+Figure \ref{fig:top500-percentage-of-supercomputers-using-accelerators} shows steady increase in the use of accelerators in supercomputers depicted as the solid purple line.
 This is presented as a percentage of the number of systems using accelerators in the TOP500 divided by 500 -- the total number of systems listed in the TOP500 every year.
 In 2012 and 2013 11\% of systems in the TOP500 used accelerators, this increased by roughly 2\% per year.
-As of 2018 22\% of the TOP500 use accelerators.
+As of 2018, 22\% of the TOP500 use accelerators.
 Note, from 2016 the Sunway TaihuLight system was introduced and is in the top 10, however due to the reliance on the CPE side-core to achieve the FLOPs for its rank, the data was adjusted to be listed as containing an accelerator [@dongarra2016report].
-Also shown in Figure \ref{fig:top500-percentage-of-supercomputers-using-accelerators} is the average percentage of cores in the TOP500 every year dedicated to accelerators, presented as the teal line.
+Also shown in Figure \ref{fig:top500-percentage-of-supercomputers-using-accelerators} is the average percentage of cores in the TOP500 every year dedicated to accelerators, presented as the dashed blue line.
 This measure indicates how much of the TOP500 compute is dependent on the accelerator -- for systems that contain accelerators.
 The rationale for this metric is that systems in the TOP500 which use accelerators are not only accelerator based systems -- they contain conventional x86 CPU architectures as a host-side device which mirror the non-accelerator HPC systems, the teal line indicates what percentage of compute resources are attributed to the accelerator.
 Unsurprisingly, every year from 2012 to 2018, we see that a greater contribution of system resources -- cores -- are dedicated for accelerator devices and fewer resources for systems with accelerators are provided for the host.
-In 2012 63% of supercomputer cores were located on the accelerator, by 2013 it jumped to 76%, this increased on average by 1.5% per year to 85% of compute cores being accelerator based in 2018.
+In 2012, 63% of supercomputer cores were located on the accelerator, by 2013 it jumped to 76%, this increased on average by 1.5% per year to 85% of compute cores being accelerator based in 2018.

 <!--
 \begin{figure*}[t]